 Kent Thompson, Managing Director at Pertemps added: “Since joining us in 2015, Darren has always put the needs of others before himself so I am not surprised to see him on the frontline doing what he does best – supporting those who need help the most.
 We send him our very best wishes at this time.”

 Pertemps have a strong record of supporting the Armed Forces and wider military community, with the company proudly receiving the top level Employer Recognition Scheme (ERS) Gold Award in 2016 in recognition of this.

 With innovative schemes, the company demonstrate that they recognise the value that Reservists and veterans can bring to employers with a wide range of desirable qualities and skills.

 Their dedicated Forces Liaison Team helps current and ex-service personnel to find their next careers in civilian roles.
 To date Pertemps have placed over 500 per members of the Armed Forces community, and are actively working with hundreds more to gain relevant civilian qualifications.

 The company has also found a way to help address the national shortage of drivers with the birth of the Pertemps Driving Academy.
 The Academy provides bespoke employment solutions which hone the driving skills and qualifications obtained by many members of the Armed Forces.
 Pertemps offer additional schemes in their driving division which can benefit Reservists in terms of qualifications or additional paid training days.

-You can find out more about Pertemps’ Armed Forces support on their webpage here.
+Find out more about Pertemps’ Armed Forces support.